-St. John’s-wort contains a poison that can cause light-coloured farm animals that eat it to have skin burns or blisters when exposed to sunlight.
+Common St. John’s wort contains a poison that can cause light-coloured farm animals that eat it to have skin burns or blisters when exposed to sunlight.

 About This Species

-This plant is a perennial that grows in dense patches which can crowd out natural plants and reduce the grasses that animals feed on.
-St. John’s-Wort is found in most of southern BC.
-St. John’s-Wort spreads by lateral roots and can produce up to 100,000 seeds per plant.
+Common St. John’s-Wort is a perennial invasive plant that was introduced as an ornamental and medicinal herb from its native range of Europe, Asia and North Africa.
+It grows in dense patches which can crowd out natural plants and reduce the grasses that animals feed on.
+Common St. John’s-Wort spreads by lateral roots and can produce up to 100,000 seeds per plant.

 How to Identify